John Norquist: Elections

+Norquist was re-elected in 1992, 1996, and 2000.

+First term (1988–1992)

 One of the first controversies of Norquist's tenure occurred in 1988, when he took a trip to Israel.
 The trip was paid for by local Milwaukee Jewish organizations, but as a result of the controversy, Norquist afterward paid much of the cost himself.
 On his return, the Milwaukee Sentinel printed a political cartoon showing him getting off a plane dressed as a Hasidic Jewish rabbi.
 The cartoon created an uproar, and the Sentinel published an apology for it.

+In June 1990, local journalist Bruce Murphy offered praise for the first years of Norquist's mayoralty, writing, "He has addressed a host of issues that his predecessor, Henry Maier, would have ignored – everything from local schools to transportation problems to arts programming to recreation in the Menomonee Valley."
+However, in October 1990, Murphy also criticized him as leveraging his position for cronyism and political vengeance, writing, "Most politicians reward their friends and punish their enemies.
+But the mayor seems to be pushing this maxim to extremes."

 In January 1992, Norquist vetoed funding that the Milwaukee Common Council for cultural festivals due to the inclusion of $5,000 of funding for the Milwaukee Gay/Lesbian Pride Parade (which included PrideFest).
 1992 was the first year in which the Common Council had opted to fund the city's pride parade.
 Norquist argued that while he supported gay rights, he objected to the city funding the parade because, "parades and festivals are meant to be non-controversial," characterizing gay pride as politically controversial.
 Norquist faced criticism from advocates of the event, including some accusations that he had vetoed the funding in a bid for greater support in his mayoral re-election that year.
 One member of the Milwaukee Lesbian/Gay Pride Committee alleged that years earlier, Norquist had contrarily encouraged the organization to seek city funding for its parade.
 Members of the Common Council sought to override the veto, but failed to secure enough members' votes to do so.